SCIFIHISTORY.NET

 "Alex again fighting the cyborg mercenaries in 1998 East Africa.
 This time, Alex finds that she has 20 half sisters who are waiting for her to return to 2077.
 Central Command wants Alex captured alive and scanned to see if her DNA is a strong and more powerful strain than the normal.
 But Alex may be too tough for Farnsworth to capture."

-A star is born!
 On this day in 1997 (in the U.S.), Ravager turned in what box office receipts it could.
-Written (in part) and directed by James D. Deck, the SciFi/Thriller starred Bruce Payne, Yancy Butler, and Juliet Landau.
+Written (in part) and directed by James D. Deck, the SciFi/Thriller starred Bruce Payne, Yancy Butler, Juliet Landau, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "A small passenger spaceship is forced to make a crash landing somewhere on a desolate territory on Earth.
 In search of some essential mineral the crew discovers a hidden stash of military bio-weapon surplus.
 One of the crew members gets infected, and starts showing murderous tendencies."